stargateprovider/ids-stone-age-ai/README.md

   * Resource fields (max capacity: 7 each) - players can roll a die for each worker they place here and receive the corresponding resource equal to the sum of the dice divided by the value of the resource, rounded down
 * The second phase is the action resolving phase, in that phase all the workers receive their products and go home, one player at a time.
 At the end of this phase each player has to feed each of their workers 1 food minus their agricultural level.
 If they don’t have enough food they don’t give any of it away and they lose 10 points.
 * The game ends when one of the card stacks is depleted at the end of a second phase and the player with the highest points wins.

+## Compiling
+* The necessary game files can be easily compiled using compile.py
+* This gives slightly better performance